-No Topic No of Lec-
+No. Topic No. of Lecture/

-W// ture/Tuto-

-CEDMMENT rial Hours
+Tutorial Hours

-Total Hours 36 Hours
+Total Hours 35 Hours

-Module 1: C fundamentals 6
+Module 1: C fundamentals 6 hour

-1.1 Problem solving using Algorithms, Pseudocode and 1
+1.1 Problem solving using Algorithms, Pseudocode and Flowcharts.
+1 hour

-Flowcharts.

 1.2 C fundamentals: Character set, Constants, Identifiers.
-1
+1 hour

 1.3 Keywords, Basic data types, Variables.
-1

-1.4 Operators and its precedence, bitwise operators.
-1

-1.5 Expressions, Statements, Input and Output statements.
-1

-1.6 Structure of a C program- simple programs.
-1

-Module 2: Control statements: 9

-2.1 Control statements: if, if-else, nested if .
-1

-2.2 Switch, while loop, do-while loop.
-1

-2.3 For loop, break & continue statements, nested loops.
-1

-2.4 Single dimensional arrays - defining an array, array initial- 1

-ization, accessing array elements.

-2.5 Two-dimensional arrays - defining a two-dimensional array.
-1

-2.6 Programs for matrix processing.
-1

-2.7 Programs for sequential search.
-1

-2.8 Bubble sort.
-1

-2.9 Enumerated data type.
-1

-Module 3: Strings and Funtions 8

-3.1 Strings: declaring a string variable, reading and displaying strings.
-1

-3.2 String related library functions.
-1

-3.3 Programs for string matching.
-1

-3.4 Functions: Function definition, Function call.
-1

-3.5 Function prototype, Parameter passing.
-1

-3.6 Recursion.
-1

-3.7 Passing array to function.
-1

-3.8 Macros: Defining and calling macros.
-1

-Module 4: Structures 8

-4.1 Structures: defining a structure variable, accessing members.
-1

-4.2 Array of structures, passing structure to function.
-1

-4.3 Union.
-1

-4.4 Pointers: declaration, operations on pointers, pointer to a function.
-1
+1 hour 1.4 Operators and its precedence, bitwise operators.
+1 hour 1.5 Expressions, Statements, Input and Output statements.
+1 hour 1.6 Structure of a C program- simple programs.
+1 hour Module 2: Control statements: 9 hours 2.1 Control statements: if, if-else, nested if .
+1 hour 2.2 Switch, while loop, do-while loop.
+1 hour 2.3 For loop, break & continue statements, nested loops.
+1 hour 2.4 Single dimensional arrays - defining an array, array initialization, accessing array elements.
+1 hour 2.5 Two-dimensional arrays - defining a two-dimensional array.
+1 hour 2.6 Programs for matrix processing.
+1 hour 2.7 Programs for sequential search.
+1 hour 2.8 Bubble sort.
+1 hour 2.9 Enumerated data type.
+1 hour Module 3: Strings and Funtions 8 hour 3.1 Strings: declaring a string variable, reading and displaying strings.
+1 hours 3.2 String related library functions.
+1 hour 3.3 Programs for string matching.
+1 hour 3.4 Functions: Function definition, Function call.
+1 hour 3.5 Function prototype, Parameter passing.
+1 hour 3.6 Recursion.
+1 hour 3.7 Passing array to function.
+1 hour 3.8 Macros: Defining and calling macros.
+1 hour Module 4: Structures 8 hours 4.1 Structures: defining a structure variable, accessing members.
+1 hour 4.2 Array of structures, passing structure to function.
+1 hour 4.3 Union.
+1 hour 4.4 Pointers: declaration, operations on pointers, pointer to a function.
+1 hour

 4.5 Accessing array elements using pointers, Processing strings using pointers.
-1

-4.6 Pointer to pointer, Array of pointers.
-1

-4.7 Pointer to function, Pointer to structure.
-1

-4.8 Dynamic memory allocation.
-1

-Module 5:Files 5

-5.1 Different types of files in C, Opening & Closing a file.
-1

-5.2 Writing to and Reading from a file, Processing file.
-1

-5.3 Library functions related to file - fseek(), ftell().
-1

-5.4 Library functions related to file - fread(), fwrite().
-1

-5.5 Storage Class associated with variables: automatic, static, 1
+1 hour 4.6 Pointer to pointer, Array of pointers.
+1 hour 4.7 Pointer to function, Pointer to structure.
+1 hour 4.8 Dynamic memory allocation.
+1 hour Module 5:Files 4 hours 5.1 Different types of files in C, Opening & Closing a file.
+1 hour 5.2 Writing to and Reading from a file, Processing file.
+1 hour 5.3 Library functions related to file - fseek(), ftell(), fread(), fwrite().
+1 hour 5.4 Storage Class associated with variables: automatic, static, external and register.
+1 hour

 - 1. Write an algorithm and pseudocode to check if a given number is an Armstrong number or not - 2.
-Draw a flow chart to check if a given number is an Armstrong number or not.
+Draw a flow chart to check if a given number is an Armstrong number or not

-- 1. Write a C program to find the smallest number, largest number and the number of occurrences from a set of numbers. - 2.
-Write a C program to add two matrices.
+- 1. Write a C program to find the smallest number, largest number and the number of occurrences from a set of numbers - 2.
+Write a C program to add two matrices

-- 1. Write a C program to find whether a string is present in another string. - 2.
-Write functions to accept an N X N matrix and find the row sum and column sum of the matrix.
+- 1. Write a C program to find whether a string is present in another string - 2.
+Write functions to accept an N X N matrix and find the row sum and column sum of the matrix

-- 1. Write a C program to find the difference between two time intervals using structure. - 2.
+- 1. Write a C program to find the difference between two time intervals using structure - 2.
 Write a C program to check if a given string is palindrome using pointers.

-- 1. Write a C program to count the number of lines in a file. - 2.
+- 1. Write a C program to count the number of lines in a file - 2.
 The name of some students and their marks in 5 subjects are given in a file.
-Write a C program to read the student details and calculate the total marks and write the name and total marks to another file.
+Write a C program to read the student details and calculate the total marks and write the name and total marks to another file